 Modern browsers allow you to set web apps as your default application.
 For example, you can set Gmail as your default email app so it will open in your browser whenever you click a mailto: link in your browser or anywhere else in your operating system.

-You can manage Chrome’s “handlers” feature by opening Chrome’s Settings screen from its menu, clicking the Show advanced settings link, clicking Content settings under Privacy, and clicking Manage handlers under Handlers.
+You can manage Chrome’s “handlers” feature by opening Chrome’s Settings screen from the menu and jumping into the “Advanced” section.

 Firefox allows you to control the applications Firefox users for various types of links from its options window.
 Select the Applications icon to change the action associated with various types of content.
 For example, you can use Gmail or Yahoo!
 Mail for email links, Mibbit for IRC links, Google Calendar or 30 Boxes for webcal links, and so on.